Dead End (2003 film): Plot

 Marion suddenly awakens in the hospital, heavily bandaged.
-The doctor tells her of her coma and assures Marion that she and the baby will be fine.
+Dr. Marcott tells her of her coma and assures Marion that she and the baby will be fine.
 On the way out of the hospital, the doctor talks to a man claiming to be the one that found the family after the car crash.
-The car is then seen being pulled from a wreck, and the doctor discusses the accident.
-The man confirms that the whole family, except Marion, have died, and that the crash has also claimed the life of a young woman and her baby in the other car.
-He asks the doctor for her name, and she reveals to him that it is Dr. Marcott.
-The viewer gets the impression that Marion dreamed of how her family had died while in a coma, and that the hearse not picking her up was her dream telling her that she would live.
-As the doctor tries to leave, her car fails to start, and the man who found the family offers her a lift in the same hearse from Marion's dream.
+The man confirms that only Marion survived and that the crash also claimed the life of a young woman and her baby in the other car.
+When the doctor tries to leave, her car fails to start, and the man who found the family offers her a lift in the same hearse from Marion's dream.

-As the credits roll, two workers are seen sweeping up debris from the crash.
-They find a note Frank had previously written in the car with Marion before their final stop, insinuating that the experiences of the family were real.
+Two workers who are sweeping up debris from the crash find the note Frank had written to Marion before their final stop.